w3c/wcag-act-rules/content/rules/5f99a7/proposed.md

 #### Failed Example 2

-<a class="example-link" title="Failed Example 2" href="https://w3.org/WAI/content-assets/wcag-act-rules/testcases/5f99a7/b6acf7c4aab0cfdc9f996abc7961790cbc97f39e.html">Open in a new tab</a>
+<a class="example-link" title="Failed Example 2" target="_blank" href="https://w3.org/WAI/content-assets/wcag-act-rules/testcases/5f99a7/b6acf7c4aab0cfdc9f996abc7961790cbc97f39e.html">Open in a new tab</a>

 This `div` element with a role of `searchbox` has an `aria-*` attribute (`aria-labelled`) which is not defined in [WAI-ARIA Specifications][].